MenkeTechnologies/zsh-expand/README.md

 # zsh-expand
-This plugin expands regular aliases, global aliases, incorrect spellings and phrases, globs, command/process substitution, =command expansion, history expansion and $parameters with the spacebar key.
+This plugin expands regular aliases, global aliases and incorrect spellings and phrases with the spacebar key.
+Native expansions such as globs, command/process substitution, =command expansion, history expansion and $parameters are also expanded by default but can be turned off.
 The plugin uses only zsh with no pipes nor external commands for maximum speed.

 Expansion of regular aliases is done in the command/first position of a statement and after certain commands (sudo, env, zpwr) when in other positions in a statement